eswoodard/flashdeck-client/README.md

 # FlashDeck
-And educational application designed to allow users to create flashcard decks to help them learn and retain information.
+An educational application designed to allow users to create flashcard decks to help them learn and retain information.
 FlashDeck is a community based app in that any flashdecks created are visible and available to all users.
 This allows users to both learn from and teach each other.

 ## Motivation
 Learning is a life-long process.
 This app was inspired by the idea of individuals coming together as a community to share knowledge with each other.